 The Delmarva fox squirrel has physical similarities to the common gray squirrel.
 It has a silver-gray coat, short rounded ears and whitish feet.
 Where the Delmarva fox squirrel sets itself apart is in its size.
 It can grow up to 30 inches long, weigh up to 3 pounds and its bushy tail can reach 15 inches in length.
 Delmarva fox squirrels are one of the 10 recognized subspecies of fox squirrels, which are the largest tree squirrels in the western hemisphere.
-The Delmarva fox squirrel was federally listed as an endangered species in 1967.
+The Delmarva fox squirrel was federally listed as an endangered species in 1967, but thanks to conservation efforts, it was removed in December 2015.

 Delmarva fox squirrels have a restricted range.
 The original population size was most likely not large, but its range once included the entire Delmarva Peninsula and parts of southeastern Pennsylvania.
 Today, the Delmarva fox squirrels range is located in most counties on the Maryland Eastern Shore and in a few places in Delaware and Virginia.